khannasarthak/khannasarthak.github.io/_posts/2017-07-08-Coding-Practice-2.md

 ---
 layout: post
-title: Coding Challenge Week 2
+title: Coding Practice 2
 categories: coding
 ---

-Code everyday for atleast 4 hours doing questions from leet code, geek for geeks or algorithmic implementations.
-This will be a sort of personal blog writing my daily progress and if possible waka time images.
-Also, start another post for helpful python tips that I can refer later on.

-**GOALS**
-* 150 Leet code problems (42/150)
+Solutions and notes on various questions from geekforgeeks and leetcode.

 ---
 ### **Day 8** [07/08]